ucsb/campus-cloud-docs/docs/gcp/networking.md

 * What you need and why
 * The region (us-central1 or us-west1)
 * Any specific CIDR or peering requirements

 ---

+## Adding Team Members to the Shared VPC

+Your project and its default service accounts can use the campus Shared VPC right away — no request needed.
+The project owner is also granted access at provisioning.

+Other team members and additional service accounts do **not** have Shared VPC access by default.
+Because subnet access is controlled in the host project — not your project — you cannot grant it yourself, even as the project owner.

+To request access for additional users or service accounts, open a [ServiceNow ticket](https://ucsb.service-now.com/it?id=it_sc_cat_item&sys_id=c60e6bf2dbf398900c2e38f0ad961908&sysparm_category=eb1eaff2dbf398900c2e38f0ad9619d5) and include:

+* Your GCP project ID
+* The Google identity (email address) of each person or service account that needs access

+{% capture alert_content %}Request a <strong>Google Group</strong> rather than listing individual users.
+Once the group is granted access, you can add and remove members yourself through the <a href="https://www.connect.ucsb.edu/accounts/connect-departmental-administrators/using-connect-admin-portal">Connect Admin Portal</a> (see the Google Groups section) — no follow-up tickets required when team membership changes.{% endcapture %}
+{% include alert.html type="info" title="Tip: use a Google Group" content=alert_content %}

+---